-OJ L 201, 31.7.2002, p.
+8 OJ L 201, 31.7.2002, p.
 37. Directive as amended by Directive 2006/24/EC (OJ L 105, 13.4.2006, p.
 54). smooth functioning of the internal market for roaming services.
-This Regulation $\boxtimes$ (EC) No 717/2007 $\boxtimes$ is an appropriate means of correcting this situation. ▶ 717/2007 recital 5 (adapted) (6) The 2002 regulatory framework for electronic communications draws on the principle that ex ante regulatory obligations should only be imposed where there is not effective competition, providing for a process of periodic market analysis and review of obligations by national regulatory authorities, leading to the imposition of ex ante obligations on operators designated as having significant market power.
-The elements constituting this process include the definition of relevant markets in accordance with the Commission's Recommendation on relevant product and service markets within the electronic communications sector susceptible to ex ante regulation in accordance with Directive 2002/21/EC (hereinafter referred to as 'the Recommendation'), the analysis of the defined markets in accordance with the Commission's guidelines on market analysis and the assessment of significant market power under the Community Directive 2002/21/EC regulatory framework for electronic communications networks and services the designation of operators with significant market power and the imposition of ex ante obligations on operators so designated. ♦ 717/2007 recital 6 (adapted) ⇒ new (7) The Recommendation identifies ⊠ identified ⊠ as a relevant market susceptible to ex ante regulation the wholesale national market for international roaming on public mobile networks.
-However, the work undertaken by the national regulatory authorities, that individually and within the European Regulators Group (ERG) and its successor the Body of European Regulators for Electronic Communications (BEREC) established by Regulation (EC) No 1211/2009 of the European Parliament and of the Council12, ⊠ in analysing the wholesale national markets for international roaming has demonstrated that it has not yet been possible for a national regulatory authority to address effectively the high level of wholesale Community-wide ⊠ Union-wide ⊠ roaming charges because of the difficulty in identifying undertakings with significant market power in view of the specific circumstances of international roaming, including its cross-border nature. ☑ Following the entry into force of Regulation (EC) No 717/2007, the roaming market was withdrawn from the revised Recommendation13. ⊠ ◆ 717/2007 recital 7 As regards the retail provision of international roaming services, the Recommendation does not identify any retail market for international roaming as a relevant market, owing among other things to the fact that international roaming services at retail level are not purchased OH 114 8 5 2003 n 45 OJ L 114, 8.5.2003, p.
+This Regulation \implies (EC) No 717/2007 \iff is an appropriate means of correcting this situation. ↓ 717/2007 recital 5 (adapted) (6) The 2002 regulatory framework for electronic communications draws on the principle that ex ante regulatory obligations should only be imposed where there is not effective competition, providing for a process of periodic market analysis and review of obligations by national regulatory authorities, leading to the imposition of ex ante obligations on operators designated as having significant market power.
+The elements constituting this process include the definition of relevant markets in accordance with the Commission's Recommendation9 on relevant product and service markets within the electronic communications sector susceptible to ex ante regulation in accordance with Directive 2002/21/EC10 (hereinafter referred to as 'the Recommendation'), the analysis of the defined markets in accordance with the Commission's guidelines on market analysis and the assessment of significant market power under the Community ⊠ Union ⊠ regulatory framework for electronic communications networks and services11, the designation of operators with significant market power and the imposition of ex ante obligations on operators so designated. ↓ 717/2007 recital 6 (adapted) \Rightarrow new (7) The Recommendation identifies is identified is as a relevant market susceptible to ex ante regulation the wholesale national market for international roaming on public mobile networks.
+However, the work undertaken by the national regulatory authorities, for individually and within the European Regulators Group, is (ERG) and its successor the Body of European Regulators for Electronic Communications (BEREC) established by Regulation (EC) No 1211/2009 of the European Parliament and of the Council12, in analysing the wholesale national markets for international regulatory authority to address effectively the high level of wholesale Community wide international roaming, including its cross-border nature.
+Is Following the entry into force of Regulation (EC) No 717/2007, the roaming market was withdrawn from the revised Recommendation13. (≤) As regards the retail provision of international roaming services, the Recommendation does not identify any retail market for international roaming as a relevant market, owing among other things to the fact that international roaming services at retail level are not purchased 9 OJ L 114, 8.5.2003, p.
+45. 10 OJ L 114, 8.5.2003, p.
 45.

-OJ C 165, 11.7.2002, p.
+11 OJ C 165, 11.7.2002, p.
 6.